 Portable Charger

-With all of the various uses for your mobile phone, you may find that the battery drains before you can charge it in your stateroom.
+With all of your mobile phone’s various uses, you may find that the battery drains before you can charge it in your stateroom.
 I recommend traveling with a fully charged portable phone charger so that you are always prepared.
-Most cruise lines heavily rely on their apps now, and you’ll want to be able to access it to make any plans.
+Most cruise lines heavily rely on their apps now, and you’ll want to be able to access them to make any plans.

 Sunscreen

 I always pack a lot of sunscreen on my vacations whenever I’m in the sun.
 While these are typically large bottles, I also like to have some small travel-sized bottles in my carry-on bag.
-That way, I can make sure that I have enough sunscreen for the first day.
-This is especially important for cruises that leave from warm weather states like Florida and Texas.
+That way, I can ensure I have enough sunscreen for the first day.
+This is especially important for cruises from warm-weather states like Florida and Texas.

 Refillable Water Bottle